percona/pmm-doc/docs/how-to/manage-users.md

 - Viewer - Viewing dashboards.

-For detailed information on the privileges for these roles and the different tasks that they can perform, refer to: https://grafana.com/docs/grafana/latest/permissions/organization_roles/
+For detailed information on the privileges for these roles and the different tasks that they can perform, refer to: [Organization roles](https://grafana.com/docs/grafana/latest/permissions/organization_roles/).

 ## Delete Users

-You can delete a user as follows:
+You can delete a user in PMM as follows:

 1. On the *User* tab, click the user you want to delete.